Veterinary medicinal product residues

 The regulations on the surveillance and control of veterinary medicinal product residues

-The NRL for antimicrobial resistance takes part in the annual surveillance plans of the DGAL, which are implemented as part of the European surveillance scheme.
+The NRL for antimicrobial resistance takes part in the annual surveillance plans of the DGAL, which are implemented as part of the European surveillance scheme on antimicrobial resistance in zoonotic and commensal bacteria isolated from food-producing animals and food thereof.
 The NRL is responsible for conducting official analyses of susceptibility to antibiotics and for transferring data to EFSA.
-These plans also involve veterinary services, for sampling at the slaughterhouse (caeca) and at distribution (meat), as well as approved laboratories, for the isolation and identification of target bacterial species.
+These plans also involve veterinary services, for sampling at the slaughterhouse (caeca) and at distribution and importation (meat), as well as approved laboratories, for the isolation and identification of target bacterial species.

 The regulations on the monitoring of antimicrobial resistance